coderefinery/git-intro/content/merging.md

 ::::{group-tab} VS Code
-Remember, you need to navigate to the `main` branch (different from) the GitHub flow.
+Remember, you need to navigate to the `main` branch (different from) the GitHub path.
 ::::

 ::::{group-tab} Command line
-Remember, you need to navigate to the `main` branch (different from) the GitHub flow.
+Remember, you need to navigate to the `main` branch (different from) the GitHub path.
 ::::
 :::::